 Prior to becoming a nurse practitioner, Carla was a school nurse at Pearl River Central Elementary and Middle Schools for nine years.
 Before that, she was employed as a staff and charge nurse at Slidell Memorial Hospital in the Pediatrics, Nursery and Obstetrics department.
 Carla has precepted numerous area students, investing in their goals of becoming nurse practitioners.
 She also enjoys being married for 36 years to her best friend Bruce, who is a retired teacher and coach.
 Carla and Bruce have three daughters, two sons in law, and four grandchildren.

 Who We Are

 We are more than just a pediatric clinic; we are a family committed to providing our patients with the best pediatric care available.
-At Children’s International in Picayune, MS, we have both the children’s and their parent’s best interests at heart, our office provides a relaxing atmosphere with state-of-the-art equipment and facilities.
+At Children’s International in Picayune, MS, we have both the children’s and their parent’s best interests at heart.
 We promote physical and emotional well-being through comprehensive and personalized medical care and maintain an active role in each of the communities we serve.
 Call anytime during clinic hours to schedule an appointment with a pediatrician or nurse practitioner.

 Family-Centered Pediatric Clinics